dcampbell24/cubes/README.md

 * cubes-go: Go version of the solver.
 Reads puzzles in json form and can be downloaded with `go get github.com/davekong/cubes/cubes-go`

+* cubes-rs: Rust version of the solver, a drawing program, and an input program.
+Reads the puzzles in bincode format which the input program saves the pieces as.
+Writes the pieces and one of the solutions as OBJ files.

 * fortran: Fortran version of the solver.
 Solves puzzles in the format of the files in the puzzles directory.